About Laura

 About Laura Adlers - image of The Elora Singers recording

-An avid lifelong choral singer, I have spent much of my career working in the national and international choral arena and have been internationally recognized for my expertise in managing community and professional choirs.
-For as long as I can remember, I have been passionate about cross-cultural collaboration, most notably through my work with Canadian and Latvian choirs, composers and conductors, but also through my involvement in the planning of and participation in international tours and festivals.
+A life-long choral singer, Laura is internationally recognized as an award-winning administrator of community and professional choirs, particularly in Canada and Latvia.
+She is passionate about cross-cultural collaboration, most notably through her work with Canadian and Latvian choirs, composers and conductors, but also through her involvement in the planning of and participation in international tours and festivals.

 Promoting Latvian culture – one story, one choir, one song at a time

-For a detailed employment history, visit my Linked In profile.
+For a detailed employment history, visit Laura’s Linked In profile.

 I was pleased to collaborate with Laura Adlers on several ambitious projects, most notably Laura’s co-production with Robert Cooper and the well-known Orpheus Choir of Toronto’s “Nordic Light Tour” over a two-week period, featuring the Canadian premiere of Ēriks Ešenvalds’ “Nordic Light” multimedia symphony, the Canadian premiere documentary film of the making of this work, and the composer and his publisher Musica Baltica touring to Toronto, Kitchener-Waterloo, Montreal and Ottawa to present workshops to local music students and choirs and promote Latvian choral music.